Checkmk/checkmk/CONTRIBUTING.md

 ### Translation of technical terms

-Technical terms outside of Checkmk like "container" may be translated according to the common usage for that technology.
+Technical terms outside Checkmk like "container" may be translated according to the common usage for that technology.

 There are several terms in Checkmk that may be kept for a better understanding.
 Some of them are: